AMERICAS

 The Background of Luis Andrés Colmenares

-Luis Andrés Colmenares Escobar, born on May 23, 1990, in Villanueva, La Guajira, Colombia, was the son of Oneida Escobar and Luis Colmenares and the younger brother of Juan Esteban.
-He possessed an extraordinary gift for academics, especially in mathematics and science.
-He was an example and a source of pride for his family.
-He entered the Universidad de los Andes in Bogotá to pursue a degree in industrial engineering.
+Luis Andrés Colmenares Escobar, born on May 23, 1990, in Villanueva, La Guajira, Colombia, was the son of Oneida Escobar and Luis Alonso Colmenares and the younger brother of Jorge and Luis Esteban.
+He was known for his academic excellence, particularly in mathematics and science, and was a source of pride for his family.
+Colmenares enrolled at the Universidad de los Andes in Bogotá to pursue a degree in industrial engineering.

 The Night of the Incident